minio/docs/source/administration/object-management/transition-objects-to-minio.rst

    * - Argument
      - Description

-   * - :mc-cmd:`TARGET <mc ilm tier add TARGET>`
+   * - :mc-cmd:`ALIAS <mc ilm tier add TARGET>`
-     - The :mc:`alias <mc alias>` of the MinIO deployment on which to configure the S3 remote tier.
+     - The :mc:`alias <mc alias>` of the MinIO deployment on which to configure the MinIO remote tier.

    * - :mc-cmd:`TIER_NAME <mc ilm tier add TIER_NAME>`
-     - The name to associate with the new S3 remote storage tier.
-Specify the name in all-caps, e.g. ``S3_TIER``.
+     - The name to associate with the new MinIO remote storage tier.
+Specify the name in all-caps, e.g. ``MINIO_WARM_TIER``.
 This value is required in the next step.

    * - :mc-cmd:`HOSTNAME <mc ilm tier add --endpoint>`
-     - The URL endpoint for the S3 storage backend.
+     - The URL endpoint for the MinIO storage backend.

    * - :mc-cmd:`ACCESS_KEY <mc ilm tier add --access-key>`
-     - The S3 access key MinIO uses to access the bucket.
+     - The access key MinIO uses to access the bucket.
 The access key *must* correspond to an IAM user with the required
        :ref:`permissions
-       <minio-lifecycle-management-transition-to-s3-permissions-remote>`.
+       <minio-lifecycle-management-transition-to-minio-permissions-remote>`.

    * - :mc-cmd:`SECRET_KEY <mc ilm tier add --secret-key>`
      - The corresponding secret key for the specified ``ACCESS_KEY``.

    * - :mc-cmd:`BUCKET <mc ilm tier add --bucket>`
-     - The name of the bucket on the S3 storage backend to which MinIO transitions objects.
+     - The name of the bucket on the remote MinIO deployment to which the ``SOURCE`` transitions objects.

    * - :mc-cmd:`PREFIX <mc ilm tier add --prefix>`